-We have a Gryphon Nanodrop robot that can be used to set up arrays of 50 nanoliter droplets to minimize the amount of protein or complex needed to perform crystalogenesis screens.
+We have a Scorpion liquid handler robot (provided by Jeffrey Lee, LMP) to create and optimized crystallization screens.
+We have a Gryphon Nanodrop robot that can be used to set up arrays of 50 nanoliter droplets to minimize the amount of protein or complex needed to perform crystallogenesis screens.
 This robot also has special features allowing for the crystallization of membrane proteins in Lipid cubic phase or bicelles.

 University of Toronto